Saratoga Arts' mission is to enrich the region by cultivating a vibrant arts community and by ensuring that the arts are accessible to all.

 Spencer has been a 518 resident ever since he graduated from high school in Laurens, NY.
 Always eager to experience new things (but never doing one thing for too long), he attended St. Rose for Music Industry, SUNY Oneonta for Criminal Justice, and UAlbany for Communications.
 His natural antsiness eventually led him to filmmaking, where there are unlimited stories to tell and every day is different.
 After a year of working as a production assistant on big budget projects in New York City, he returned upstate to produce his own work, believing that community is a better resource than locale.

-Fundraising and promoting has become a large part of his independent filmmaking process, and developing those creative skills led him to a vast network of Capital Region filmmakers, to whom he offers guidance, enthusiasm, and support.
-He couldn't be more excited about his job of expanding that assistance to local artists in other mediums, and connecting them with funding opportunities.
-If he's not in his office, he's probably producing a film or mysterious event, building a patio at his home in Greenfield Center, or eating dinner at the bar with his partner Lauren.
+Fundraising and promoting has become a large part of his independent filmmaking process, and developing those creative skills led him to a vast network of Capital Region filmmakers, to whom he offers guidance, enthusiasm, and support as board president of the nonprofit 518 Film Network.
+His dedication to community connection led him to found and direct the Saratoga Film Showcase in January of 2025.
+If he's not in his office at Saratoga Arts giving grants to local artists, he's probably producing a film or mysterious event, building a patio at his home in Greenfield Center, or eating dinner at the bar with his partner Lauren.

 Ally DeRusso